i10/tractus/README.md

 # Development
 ## Integrate with Tractus
-To explain how to integrate new tools with Tractus, we explain how the provided RStudio addin interacts with Tractus.
+Here we explain how you can integrate new tools into Tractus.
+This requires how the RStudio addin interacts with Tractus.

 When Tractus is started using `tractus serve`, it starts a websocket server that listens on `ws://127.0.0.1:2794`.
 The RStudio addin starts a websocket client that connects to that address.